dromotherm/blog/README.md

 If you want a specific post to be available in french and english, you will have to create two files :
 - AAAA-MM-DD-name.markdown
 - AAAA-MM-DD-nameEn.markdown

+**DO NOT USE A REFERENCE THAT COULD BE THE NAME OF A CATEGORY !!!**

 It is essential that both files have the same ref in the metadatas section